file-format/Docs/en/compression/apk.md

  2. Tap it – you should then be able to see it downloading on the top bar of your device
  3. Once it's downloaded, open Downloads, tap on the APK file, and tap Yes when prompted.

-The app will begin installing on your device.
+Following these steps will start installation of the app on your device.

 ## References